Transversal Information System Action

 Résif-SI architecture: Résif information system in seismology, march 2021

 623 stations permanentes et 50 stations mobiles collectent des données dans le cadre des actions spécifiques Résif-GNSS et Résif-GPSmob.
 Les centres de données GNSS Résif ont distribué plus de 9 Téraoctets de données en 2021.

 The Rénag Geodetic Data Centre

 This centre is managed and maintained by the Geoazur laboratory within the Observatoire de la Côte d’Azur.
-The data centre collects, disseminates and archives data from around 75 (in 2020) active stations in the permanent network which are run by 13 research groups.
+The data centre collects, disseminates and archives data from active stations in the permanent network which are run by 13 research groups.
 These operational centres send the raw data recorded on an ftp server to the data centre.
 For the majority of stations, this is carried out on a daily basis.
 The raw data are automatically converted into a single standard format and undergo quality control.
 They are immediately archived and disseminated on a public ftp directory.

 Since 2011, the permanent National GNSS Network Rénag also archives and distributes with restricted access the data of the Orpheon network of the private partner Geodata Diffusion.
 Data from the Geodata/Orpheon network are conditionally accessible for scientific applications.

 The RGP Geodetic Data Centre

 It is managed by the Institut National de l’Information Géographique et Forestière (IGN).
 The IGN installs its own GNSS stations but also signs agreements with all interested partners to integrate the RGP.